stapelberg/hugo/content/posts/2017-01-28-golang_atomically_writing.markdown

 categories: Artikel
 Aliases:
   - /Artikel/golang_atomically_writing
+tags:
+- golang
 ---
 <p>
 <strong>NOTE </strong> that the documented assumptions about fsync skipping are incorrect in the code below.
-Prefer using <a href="https://github.com/google/go-write">the go-write package</a>.
+Prefer using <a href="https://github.com/google/renameio">the renameio package</a>.
 </p>

 <p>